Aziz Sancar: Early life

-Aziz Sancar was born on 8 September 1946 to a lower-middle-class family in the Savur district of Mardin Province, southeastern Turkey.
+Aziz Sancar was born on 8 September 1946 to a lower-middle-class family in the Kurdish-dominated Savur district of Mardin Province, southeastern Turkey.
 His oldest brother Kenan Sancar is a retired brigadier general in the Turkish Armed Forces.
 He is the second cousin of the politician Mithat Sancar, who is a member of parliament from and chairman of HDP.
 He is the seventh of eight children.

 His parents were uneducated; however, they put great emphasis on his education.
 He was educated by idealistic teachers who received their education in the Village Institutes, he later stated that this was a great inspiration to him.
 Throughout his school life, Sancar had great academic success that was noted by his teachers.
 He wanted to study chemistry whilst at high school, but was persuaded to study medicine after five of his classmates also got into medicine along with him.
 As such, he studied medicine at the Faculty of Medicine of Istanbul University.

 Origins

-According to his own account, he spoke Arabic with his parents and Turkish with his siblings.
-However, when asked about his origins, Sancar only underlined his Turkish nationality.
-Still, his cousin, Mithat Sancar, mentioned that their family is of Arab origins.
-Aziz Sancar's brother Tahir claimed in an interview that their family descended from Oghuz Turks from Central Asia, also mentioning that they are idealists.
-During his years at Istanbul University, he was involved with the Turkish nationalist organization Idealist Hearths (Ülkü Ocakları).
+According to his own account, Sancar spoke Arabic with his parents and Turkish with his siblings.
+When asked about his origins, Sancar only underlined his Turkish nationality and refused to talk about his ancestry.
+However, his cousin, Mithat Sancar, mentioned that their family is Arab.
+Mithat Sancar considers Arabic his native language, while Kurdish was the language he spoke on the street.

+Sancar later said he was "disturbed by some of the questions he received," particularly by questions about his ethnic background.
+When asked as to whether he is "a Turk or half-Arab" by the BBC, Aziz Sancar responded: "I told them that I neither speak Arabic nor Kurdish and that I was a Turk," he said.
+"I'm a Turk, that's it."

+During his years at Istanbul University, he was involved with the far-right Turkish ultranationalist organization Grey Wolves, which has been classified as a terrorist group in many countries.